FAQ

 A simplified schematic diagram of a power unit of a gas turbine power plant is shown in the figure:

-CS - combustion chamber; CP - compressor; GT - gas turbine; C - generator;
+CC - combustion chamber; CP — compressor; GT - gas turbine; C - generator;

-T - transformer; M - starter motor.
+T - transformer; M - starting motor

 Areas of use of gas turbine power plants